r5valkyrie/docs/docs/sound-modding.md

 - Auto‑loads FMOD Studio banks from the base game and enabled mods
 - If an FMOD event exists with the exact name the game requests, FMOD plays it instead of Miles
-- 3D positioning and global volume are handled automatically
+- 3D spatialization, sound occlusion and attenuation are handled ONLY if the FMOD Spatializer effect is added to the audio event!

 ### Requirements